smart-edge-open/edgeapps/applications/smart-city-app/README.md

 Visual Cloud Accelerator Card - Analytics (VCAC-A) is a PCIe add on card comprising of Intel Core i3-7100U Processor with Intel HD Graphics 620 and 12 Movidius VPUs.
 Provisioning the network edge with VCAC-A acceleration through OpenNESS Experience Kits enables dense and performant Smart City video analytics and transcoding pipelines.

-1. Enable VCAC-A playbook by placing the OpenNESS edge node hostname, that has the VCAC-A card(s) plugged-in, in `[edgenode_vca_group]` group in `inventory.ini` file of the openness-experience-kit.
+1. Deploy the OpenNESS [Media Analytics Flavor with VCAC-A](https://github.com/otcshare/specs/blob/master/doc/flavors.md#media-analytics-flavor-with-vcac-a) and place the OpenNESS edge node hostname, that has the VCAC-A card(s) plugged-in, in `[edgenode_vca_group]` group in `inventory.ini` file of the openness-experience-kit.

 2. Configure openness-experience-kit to deploy "Weave Net" CNI by editing `group_vars/all/10-default.yml`